xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 * **Email**: A user's email address, which could either be the real user email or an obscured one
 * **Authorization Code & Identity Token**: These are encrypted data your client app should send to the backend so it  can validate the credentials.

-*Full name* and *Email* are optional and only available for new users, which means, users that are login into the app for the first time.
+*Full name* and *Email* are optional and only available for new users, which means, users that are logging into the app for the first time.

 ### How do we get this data?